KeepeuhCalmeuh/Game_of_life_cuddly-couscous/README.md

 ./GLFW_Interface
 ```

+## Quick start

+### Windows
+- Double-click `launch.bat` or run it in a terminal to build and launch the project.

+### Linux
+- Run `bash launch.sh` in the project folder to build and launch the project.

 ## Cross-platform compatibility

-- The project is tested and works on both **Windows** and **Linux**.
+- The project is tested and works on **Windows**
-- On Linux, make sure you have OpenGL development libraries installed (e.g. `sudo apt install libgl1-mesa-dev xorg-dev`).
-- The CMake configuration will automatically link the correct OpenGL library for your platform.
-- All dependencies are handled by CMake FetchContent.
+- I still didn't test it on Linux, but it should work.

 ## Project structure